🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 predictions = self.model.predict_proba(model_input)

-# Return predictions only when confidence is 0.7 or higher
+# Return a prediction only when confidence is 0.7 or higher

 confident_predictions = []